MozMM/MovieRater/README.md

 ### What is it?
 - Web app to search movies and rate them.
-- Integrates calls to a Movie API for listing data.
+- Integrated calls to [The Movie Database API](themoviedb.org) for listing data.
-- Has an Express and Sequelize API created to store and searve rating data from site users.
+- Wrote backend API to store and serve rating data from site users.

 ### Things to note:
 - Worked with React-Redux selectors.
 These replace the need for Redux's connect() & connected components with mapState and mapDispatch functions.
 Found it to be more consise.